FNNDSC/pman/README.md

 ## Development

-This section describes how to set up a local instance of *pman* working against swarm.
+This section describes how to set up a local instance of *pman* for development.

 ### Using Docker Compose